January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 ELEVATE Recruitment Workshop

 Our best chapters have strong visibility on campus and know how to tell the Triangle story.
 Participants who live beyond 350 miles may fly and will have up to $300.00 of their flight covered/reimbursed.
+CEF funds can support up to 65% of the cost of airfare in lieu of the $300 reimbursement.
 For those driving, the driving information above applies.

 Finance Workshop

 Fraternity chapters and many other organizations close every year due to financial mismanagement.
 This is a valuable program to teach the important principles that can help you throughout life.
 Participants who live beyond 350 miles from the Jameson Camp may choose to fly and will have up to $300.00 of their flight covered or reimbursed.
+CEF funds can support up to 65% of the cost of airfare in lieu of the $300 reimbursement.
 For those driving, the driving information above applies.

 Wakerly Service Learning Workshop

 The Wakerly Service Learning Workshop will now focus on providing attendees with the tools and resources to offer effective and meaningful service and philanthropy events for their organization and communities, specifically through two vehicles: FIRST® and the Leadership Advantage Program.
-There is no airfare subsidy for this track.
+There is no airfare subsidy for this track, but CEF funds can support up to 75% of the cost of airfare.
+For those driving, the driving information above applies.

 New Member Educator Workshop